aukaio/merchant-api-python-sdk/README.rst

 * Secret
 * RSA

-These are represented in the merchant API client as classes in the `auth.py mcash/mapi_client/auth.py` file.
+These are represented in the merchant API client as classes in the `auth` file.
 When passed as an argument to the MapiClient during instantiation, authentication will be automatically applied to every request.

 License